EmmanuelleB985/UK_BOB/README.md

 ## Training

+To train on UKBOB, you need to have access to the data from [here](https://community.ukbiobank.ac.uk/hc/en-gb).
 We use the initial segmentation labels from [2] that we filter with our custom _Specialized Organ Label Filter (SOLF)_.

 ```bash
 python UKBOB/filtering/organ_filtering.py